 ALSO READ: Top 11 Best High Fiber Dog Food Brands

 Since psyllium is a bulk-forming laxative, it can increase your dog’s stool size and help relieve constipation.

-One study, although performed on humans, found that psyllium can improve the total weight, texture and moisture of stools better than bran.
+Although performed on humans, one study found that psyllium can improve the total weight, texture, and moisture of stools better than bran.